newchuyalong/libgdx-learning/Google-Play-Game-Services-in-LibGDX.md

 The project is freely available on [GitHub](https://github.com/TheInvader360/libgdx-gameservices-tutorial), and a companion tutorial is available [here](http://theinvader360.blogspot.co.uk/2013/10/google-play-game-services-tutorial-example.html).

 Another in-depth LibGDX-based tutorial for adding Google Play Game Servics can be found [here](http://fortheloss.org/tutorial-set-up-google-services-with-libgdx/).

+# Intellij

+1. installed Google Play Service and Google Play repository using and SDK

+2. download basegameutils sample project and place it in your project root folder.

+3. edit settings.gradle
+`include 'desktop', 'android', 'ios', 'html', 'core', "BaseGameUtils"`